curtiscarlsen/curtiscarlsen/Log of First Solo Traveller Game.md

 ## Fred
 * [Fred](<file:///home/curtis/Desktop/RPG/Traveller/character sheets/fred.pdf>)
 # Finding a Patron
-It took 2 months *8 search 1d6 rolls that cover one week each.*
+It took 2 months (8 search 1d6 rolls that cover one week each.)
 The patron reaction 2d6 roll was a 10, which gave a positive reaction, so Fred was hired.
-I should to a haggling roll to see what Fred is payed.
+I should do a some kind of haggling roll to see what Fred is payed.
 ## Pedro the Patron
 arsonist who has a contract on Cyan to set a fire in a factory.
+He has a ship, but his usual pilot is ill.

 # Getting to a new planet